bettermetalzsnake/nd2021/readme.md

 # Deploy an image to Azure Cloud using Packer and Terraform #

+# Overview #
+This project will assist you with deploying a Packer image that you create and then use Terraform to deploy it to Azure Cloud.

+Here are the preliminary steps you should perform:

 1. Clone this repo to your local directory.
 2. You will need to have an Azure account, Azure CLI, Packer and Terraform installed.